bootcoder/frog-talks/2-phase/1-week.md

 ## Thursday: ActiveRecord!

 - Brianna - Complex associational mapping in Active Record (:source, :foreign_key)
-- NAME - Scopes in Active Record
+- May - Scopes in Active Record
 - NAME - Where is my database file when using postgresql?
 - NAME - Def change vs up/down in Active Record migrations
 - NAME - How do you use eager loading to avoid the N + 1 queries problem?